-On June 24, the Supreme Court overturned Roe v.
-Wade, meaning states will now decide how to move forward with their laws regarding abortion.
-With the reversal of Roe, half the country risks losing access.
-With this landmark ruling reversed, it’s important to equip yourself with all the information available — including your options.
+On June 24, 2022, the Supreme Court overturned Roe v.
+Wade, which immediately allowed each state to decide how to move forward with their laws regarding abortion.
+With the reversal of Roe, half the country was put at risk for losing access to abortion care.
+With this landmark ruling reversed, it’s become increasingly important to equip yourself with information available — including your options when it comes to your reproductive health.

-This task can seem overwhelming, especially if you’re in a position where you need abortion care, but there are resources open to you other than going to an in-person clinic.
-Plan C, a website run by the National Women’s Health Network, allows you to locate abortion pills you can take from the comfort of your own home.
-The organization researches and compiles information on safe options, both online and in-person, for getting abortion pills across the country.
+The reversal of Roe v.
+Wade has been overwhelming, but it’s helpful to keep in mind that there are resources available to you other than going to an in-person clinic for care.
+Plan C, a website run by the National Women’s Health Network, allows you to locate abortion pills that you can take from the comfort and privacy of your own home.
+The organization researches and compiles information for getting abortion pills across the country, both online and in person.

 Where To Get Abortion Pills Vs. Plan B

 If you need access to abortion medication, there are a few options open to you.
-Jacobson explains that, first, it’s important to know what requirements your state has regarding a doctor’s ability to prescribe you abortion medication.
-“Many states have specific requirements affecting abortion which are not evidence-based and create barriers to clinician and patient access to medication abortion,” Jacobson tells Bustle.
+To get started, it’s important to know what requirements your state has regarding a doctor’s ability to prescribe you abortion medication.
+“Many states have specific requirements affecting abortion, which are not evidence-based and create barriers to clinician and patient access to medication abortion,” Jacobson tells Bustle.
 “Most of these laws apply both to medication and [procedure abortion].
 Providers must comply with mandatory waiting periods, parental notification, gestational age limits, and department of health reporting, as required.”

-To find out the requirements specific to your state, you can visit Ineedana, a comprehensive website where patients can find local options for both medication and procedure abortion, as well as information on the exact restrictions in their state.
+To find out the requirements specific to your state, you can visit Ineedana, a comprehensive website where you can find local options for both medication and procedure abortion, as well as information on the exact restrictions in your state.
 The site only uses your age, zip code, and the length of time since your last period, so no personally identifying information is needed.

 Unlike Plan C, Plan B pills can be purchased over the counter at pharmacies nationwide, as well as family planning clinics like Planned Parenthood.
 There are also online pharmacies, like wisp and Nurx, that ship Plan B pills to your home.
 Planned Parenthood and most online pharmacies accept insurance, as well, making them a lower cost option than buying it over the counter at a drugstore.
 It’s important to note that there’s another type of emergency contraception available called ella, but that must be prescribed by a doctor.